 They strive to involve students in the meal program by encouraging them to use the comment card section in every dining room, talk to the dining hall managers about what they would like to see, and e-mail or talk to the General Manager.
 They regularly accommodate students facing a variety of food-related issues ranging from food allergies to medical conditions that require a special diet or eating time.
 Should your student have any special needs it is important that they contact their dining hall manager to discuss their needs.

 They welcome parents and families in the dining halls and hope that you will share a meal with them when you are on campus.
 For birthdays or special occasions that call for a cake or a dozen cookies, give the catering department a call at (509) 527-5127.
 Feel free to call the General Manager of Bon Appétit at Whitman College at (509) 527-5508 if you ever have any food service questions or concerns.
-Current information, including the weekly menu and hours of operation, can be found at our Whitman Web site: www.whitman.edu/bon_appetit.
-For more information about Bon Appétit visit www.bamco.com.
+Current information, including the weekly menu and hours of operation, can be found at their Whitman website, and for more information about Bon Appétit, you can visit bamco.com.